wdbo/webdocbook/README.md

 ### Markdown syntax

-The Markdown syntax used by DocBook follows the [Extended Markdown](https://github.com/atelierspierrot/extended-markdown) rules.
+The Markdown syntax used by DocBook follows the [Markdown Extended](https://github.com/atelierspierrot/markdown-extended) rules.
 They are inherited from:

 -   the original [John Gruber's syntax](http://daringfireball.net/projects/markdown/syntax),